 Things To Know Before You Come

-If you're visiting one of the national parks near Santa Fe, such as Bandelier, Petroglyph, or Fort Union, why not stop by Pecos National Historical Park as well?
-In addition to the pueblo and mission, there are many other connections to history and culture at Pecos, including stage stops on the Santa Fe Trail, sites of the furthest western Civil War battle, ranch history, and the summer home of the actress Greer Garson and her husband Buddy Fogelson.
+If you visit one of the larger national parks near Santa Fe such as Bandelier or Petroglyph, why not plan to stop by Pecos National Historical Park as well?
+In addition to the pueblo and mission, there are many other connections to Southwestern history and culture at Pecos, including stage stops on the Santa Fe Trail, sites of the furthest western Civil War battle, New Mexico ranch history, and the summer home of the actress Greer Garson and her husband Buddy Fogelson.

-Click here and scroll down to "search by state" for a link to national parks in the state of New Mexico as listed on the map at left.
+Click here and scroll down to "search by state" for a link to national parks in the state of New Mexico.
+We look forward to your visit to Pecos National Historical Park!